 During the next several months, the jaw will heal while patients adhere to a soft foods diet.
 We will provide you with detailed post-operative instructions to help you navigate all aspects of your recovery.
 Your orthodontist will make any final adjustments to the braces needed to complete treatment.

 Jaw surgery is a life-changing surgery for patients suffering from chronic jaw pain, an over- or underbite, or other jaw development problems.
 We encourage you to contact our office in Dallas, TX, if you suffer from jaw dysfunction.
-Drs.
-Phillips and Krieger are more than happy to assess your condition, discuss treatment options, and assist you in restoring your bite.
+Dr. Phillips is more than happy to assess your condition, discuss treatment options, and assist you in restoring your bite.